What is Mindfulness?

 Taking care of staff is always the top priority of any great business.
 Sending a message to your team that you value them and their health can only benefit.
 It is also very cost effective in the long term.
 Call and ask for Matt to book your regular 'in-house' mindfulness training.

-For more information about times and dates of mindfulness classes in Cambridge and Huntingdon please call Matt on 07910 453 649.
+For more information about times and dates of mindfulness classes and Cambridge mindfulness work or Huntingdon mindfulnesss work, please call Matt on 07910 453 649.